Round Hill, Virginia, school correspondence C0255

 There are no access restrictions.

 There are no restrictions on personal use.
-Permission to publish material from the Round Hill, Virginia schools correspondence must be obtained from Special Collections Research Center, George Mason University Libraries.
+Permission to publish material from the Round Hill, Virginia, schools correspondence must be obtained from Special Collections and Archives, George Mason University Libraries.

 Round Hill (Va.)

-Round Hill, Virginia school correspondence, #C0255, Special Collections Research Center, George Mason University Libraries.
+Round Hill, Virginia, school correspondence, C0255, Special Collections and Archives, George Mason University Libraries.

 Purchased by George Mason University Libraries before 2008.